Kyril, Prince of Preslav: Marriage and family

 Through their mother, Kyril’s children descend from the Aztec Emperor Montezuma II.
 A former model and muse for the fashion designer Valentino Garavani, Rosario Nadal works professionally as an art consultant.
 In 2007, she wrote an article for Architectural Digest.

 In October 2009, it was announced by the Spanish news agency EFE that, according to a report from an anonymous source close to Simeon of Bulgaria, the couple were going to live separately.
 The source claimed, however, that they don't presently have any plans or intention to divorce.

 The couple appeared together at the wedding of Victoria, Crown Princess of Sweden on 19 June 2010.

 Personal life

 On 28 October 1987, Kyril escorted fellow Princeton graduate Brooke Shields to a dinner/fashion show hosted by Christian Lacroix in New York City.
 Until his marriage, Kyril's purported romantic interests were tracked by European celebrity magazines, notably ¡Hola! in Spain.

-He owns a vacation residence near Campos, Majorca, where he is a keen surfer.
+He owns a vacation residence near Campos, Mallorca, where he is a keen surfer.

-He and his wife have been known to socialize with many celebrities and royalty, such as Gwyneth Paltrow, Hugh Grant, the Crown Prince Haakon Magnus and Mette Marit of Norway, as well as the Spanish royal family.

-Kyril and his wife separated in 2009.
-Since 2017 he has been in a relationship with British businesswoman Katharine Butler.
+He married Rosario Nadal in 1989.
+They were known to socialize with many celebrities and royalty, such as Gwyneth Paltrow, Hugh Grant, Crown Prince Haakon and Crown Princess Mette-Marit of Norway, as well as the Spanish royal family.
+They separated in 2009.
+Since 2017, he has been in a relationship with British businesswoman Katharine Butler.